LukasUNCW/Wilmington-Rental-Pipeline/README.md

 property.
 Records with null prices or bedroom counts are filtered out.

 ### Gold Layer
-Each cleaned listing is passed to the Claude API with a structured prompt containing the group's preferences (budget, bedroom count, property type, location).
+Each cleaned listing is passed to the Claude API with a structured prompt containing our group's preferences (budget, bedroom count, property type, location).
 Claude returns a 1–10 score, per-person rent estimate, pros, cons, and a one-sentence summary for each listing.
 Results are joined back to the silver data and written as the final analytical asset.